lego/cs452/README.md

 ---
 Train Control
 - Navigation server: holds a single place where stuff re-paths
-- Reservoir server: maintains the ownership of the track graph
+- Reservoir server: maintains the ownership of the track graph reservations, and other concurrent access of the track graph
 - Train controller: maintains train location, requests new pieces of track, mediates commands for a train

 Building